Notarized and Legalized Document

 Check out Document Authentication Canada's Document Tracking System.

 …and that’s it!
-After completing the document authentication and legalization process, we will send your documents using the shipping method of your choice.
+After completing the document Apostille process, we will send your documents using the shipping method of your choice.

-Remember: With Document Authentication Canada you only pay at the end, once your documents have been completely authenticated and legalized.
+Remember: With Document Authentication Canada you only pay at the end, once your documents have been completely apostilled (or authenticated and legalized).

 To get your document notarized, you must visit a Canadian public notary.
 A notary public can notarize and commission affidavits, oaths, affirmations and sworn statements declarations and certify true copies of a wide range of documents.